- Home

 The Spirit-filled life is not a life of self-effort.
 It is a life of surrender, dependence, and daily fellowship with God.

-Peter declared that this was the fulfillment of Joel’s prophecy:
+Peter declared this was the fulfillment of Joel’s prophecy:

-Because of Christ’s finished work, every person who belongs to Jesus receives the indwelling presence of the Holy Spirit.
-Believers are also called to be continually filled with the Spirit, walking daily in His power, guidance, and truth.
+Because of Christ’s finished work, every believer receives the indwelling presence of the Holy Spirit and is called to walk daily in His power.

-“And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption” (Ephesians 4:30).
+“Do not grieve the Holy Spirit … by whom you were sealed for the day of redemption” (Ephesians 4:30).

-“The Spirit himself bears witness with our spirit that we are children of God” (Romans 8:16).
+“The Spirit himself bears witness … that we are children of God” (Romans 8:16).

 How Does the Holy Spirit Help Us Pray?